Locking Down Science Gateways with Landlock and Seccomp

 \section{Conclusion}

-In this work we have studied the use of \texttt{Landlock} for securing scientific applications for use in Science Gateways.
-Because Science Gateways typically involve taking large, mature, C/C\texttt{++} and Fortran codes and making them semi-publicly available on the web, they represent a potential security hazard.
-These codes usually are based on MPI and follow a pattern of starting up, reading initial data files, computing, then generating results.
-Modifying such codes to invoke \texttt{Landlock} after MPI startup but before the reading of parameter files should secure the code against attacks based on input files (e.g. exploiting buffer overruns or unsanitized inputs).
+Landlock and Seccomp are promising technologies when it comes to securing scientific applications for use in science gateways, especially when used in combination as Landlock/Seccomp.
+Because many science gateways make large, mature, complex C/C\texttt{++} and Fortran codes available as open source on the web, they pose a potentially severe security hazard.
+A poorly sanitized input could be found and used to generate a buffer overrun attack gaining root on the target system.

-We have verified that the version of Landlock in kernel version 6.8.1 is complete enough to make these sorts of applications secure providing that some additional tool is used to prevent UDP connections.
-This type of connection can be contained by a variety of means, e.g. a firewall or seccomp.
+These scientific codes are usually based on MPI and follow a pattern of starting up, reading initial data files, computing, then generating results.
+We have demonstrated that modifying such codes to invoke Landlock/Seccomp after MPI startup but before the reading of parameter files effectively secures the code against exploits that rely on user input as an attack vector.
+We note that Landlock/Seccomp provides no protection against denial of service attacks, e.g., excessive usage of disk space, inodes, file descriptors, etc. While these types of threats can still cause significant problems, they are of a different class and can be mitigated by other established means.

-We note, however, that \texttt{Landlock} provides no protection against denial of service attacks, \emph{e.g.} using up file space, inodes, file descriptors, etc. While these types of threats can still cause significant problems, they are of a different class and can be mitigated by other means.
+Because Landlock does not support the restriction of UDP activity and may be vulnerable to attacks using \texttt{mount()}, we have supplemented our use of Landlock with Seccomp.
+Our findings show that when combined with Seccomp, the version of Landlock in Fedora 40 (API 4) is a good candidate for securing these sorts of applications.

-We have demonstrated that, even with large, complex codes such as Octo-Tiger, the Einstein Toolkit, and FUKA, sandboxing a code with \texttt{Landlock} is a relatively straightforward task.
-Not only was this done with relative ease, it introduced no performance penalties or observable runtime overheads.
-We have further demonstrated that a secure gateway that provides initial data in response to a simple curl command is feasible by implementing such a server in Rust with Landlock for sandboxing.
-With additional development, we expect this simple server to become a useful tool among relativistic scientists.
+We have also demonstrated that, even with large, complex codes such as Octo-Tiger, the Einstein Toolkit, and FUKA, sandboxing an application with Landlock is a relatively straightforward task.
+Not only was this done with relative ease, but it introduced no performance penalties or observable runtime overheads.
+We have further provided a functional proof-of-concept implementation for a Landlock/Seccomp-first science gateway written in Rust.
+With additional development, we expect this simple server, or servers written with this same structure, to become a useful tool among relativistic scientists.

 \appendices